microsoft/TailwindTraders/Documents/DemoScripts/Modernizing .NET Apps/Readme.md

 Now that we have seen how to deploy an application onto Azure and how to get some richer debug information, let's head back to the application mode. **Azure Logic Apps** simplifies how you build automated scalable workflows that integrate apps and data across cloud services and on-premises systems.
 We have a large number of connectors that we could use for instance the Azure service bus to make HTTP requests, SAP connectors, etc.

+The scenario in this walkthrough is that when the customer enrolls in a loyalty program, depending on the country registered as either **Mexico** or **Spain**, the email content will be translated to the respective language.

 1. On the left side of the application, you will see an option **Enroll in loyalty program**.
-The supposed functionality of this option is that every time the checkbox is clicked, a workflow is started to verify the user and enroll them in Tailwind Traders' loyalty program.
+The supposed functionality of this option is that every time the checkbox is clicked, a workflow is started to verify the user, country registered and enroll them in Tailwind Traders' loyalty program with an email confirmation in their local language (for Spain and Mexico).
 When you check that check-box, you will only see a *Enrollment in process* message.

     ![Enroll program](Images/enrollprogram.png)